uwrealitylabs/abstract-art-generator/README.md

 7. Open a new terminal and type `blender` to verify that Blender launches.

 Keep in mind that the exact steps may vary depending on your system configuration and the specific shell you're using.

+## Run the script

+You should now be able to run the python script using `blender -b art.blend -P scripts/render.py`.
+This command should be run inside the cloned repository folder.
+Alternatively, if the steps above did not work for you, you can run the script inside of Blender's built-in script editor.